-If a person’s uterus has shifted (also called a tipped or displaced uterus), or the prostate is swollen, it can potentially restrict the flow of blood, lymph, nerve impulses, and energy (chi) through the abdomen.
-Traditional healers know this is the leading cause of many common female and male anatomical issues, as well as digestive and urinary issues, and a host of seemingly unrelated ailments.
-In many cultures, such as Maya traditional healers, no healing was complete without abdominal massage.
+If organs have shifted from their optimal position, or become swollen, that can restrict the flow of blood, lymph, nerve impulses, and energy (chi) through the abdomen.
+This can lead to a long list of many common female and male anatomical issues, as well as digestive and urinary issues, and a host of seemingly unrelated ailments.
+In many cultures, no healing was complete without abdominal massage.

 I love this work.
 I have healed myself from a number of issues, and have seen seemingly miraculous relief in many clients.
 I have assisted in many healing transformations through applying these techniques.
 This wisdom is ancient women’s wisdom.
 When I remember the ancient ones, I see the grandmother’s in their homes attending to the health of the family through nourishment, touch, and the medicine of the plants.
 These women are still with us, and they are within us.
+Awaken the innate knowing and wisdom within.
 Let’s access these ancient teachings so that we may pass them on to the next generations.

 Benefits for the Female Anatomy